SteveJustin1963/tec-SCOPE/README.md

 ## wish list
-Dobsons ar just pushed around on a low friction mount, easy to move while looking, but small increments are hard to control, there is no slewing, tracking or stellar co-ordinates, so i want to develop a system to read and control my cheap Dobson 200mm F5 telescope.
+Dobsons ar just pushed around on a low friction mount, easy to move while looking, but small increments are hard to control, there is no slewing, tracking or stellar co-ordinates, so i want to develop a system to read and control my cheap Dobson 200mm F5 telescope. we can only do so much with an `electronic level and angle gauge` ($16 online) and digital compass to read.

-  - Stage-0
-- Electronic Level and Angle Gauge, online shops sell $16.
-- digital compass

-# Stage-1
+## Stages

-## 1.1 R to angle
+- 1.1 R to angle

 ![image](https://user-images.githubusercontent.com/58069246/210936069-624b8c93-c571-4490-845a-cee685932f91.png)